Mocahteam/FYFY/FYFY_projects/CristauxDR/README.md

 Cristaux DR exemple
 =======================

-This is a short exemple using FYFY library done with Unity3D 5.3.4 You control an avatar and you have to try to pass the ice wall...
+This is a short exemple using FYFY libraries

+You control an avatar and you have to try to pass the ice wall...

 Usage